 For housing and/or dining accommodation requests, students can have their medical providers complete the Evaluator Form for Dining and Residence Hall Accommodations.

-- Documentation supports that the student is an individual with a disability as defined under the following laws, as applicable: the Americans with Disabilities Act Amendment Act of 2008 (ADAAA), Fair Housing Act (FHA), and Section 504 of the Rehabilitation Act of 1973
+- You are an individual with a disability as defined under the Americans with Disabilities Act Amendment Act of 2008 (ADAAA), the Fair Housing Act (FHA), and Section 504 of the Rehabilitation Act of 1973.

-- A clear relationship between the student's requested accommodation and their supporting information
+- A clear relationship between your requested accommodation and your supporting information.

-- The condition and it's impact were not readily apparent by the information provided
+- The condition and its impact are readily apparent by the information provided.

-- The student's request is required to obtain equal access to programs and services at the University of Northern Iowa
+- Your request is required to obtain equal access to programs and services at the University of Northern Iowa.

 What is the timeline for receiving a response to my Accessibility Accommodation Request?

 The eligibility determination process is not a same day process.
 Once the Accessibility Accommodation Request is received, it will be reviewed in order of receipt; therefore, it is recommended that the request be submitted well in advance of any accommodation-related needs.
 Students will be notified immediately upon request submission.
 Typically, a request is processed within 2-10 business days of receipt.
 Once an Accessibility Accommodation Request is processed, SAS will follow up with the student via email with information on their next steps.